ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 podman inspect ubi7/ubi
 ```

 But, what's really going on?
-Well, similar to DNS, the podman command line is resolving the full URL and TAG of the repository on the registry server.
+Well, similar to DNS, the Podman command line is resolving the full URL and TAG of the repository on the registry server.
 The following command will give you the exact same results:

 ```
 podman inspect registry.access.redhat.com/ubi7/ubi:latest